 The elephant is a very elegant and majestic creature, despite of its massive size.
+Unfortunately, many elephants are illegally poached for ivory.
+Thus, I designed this papercraft in tribute to the endangered elephants.
 This beautiful paper craft of the largest living land mammal is a great addition to anyone's room.
-The elephant is around 23 inches long from head to trunk (when printed on letter sized paper).
-However, if you would like to make your elephant bigger (or smaller), I have attached the original Pepakura file.
-To change the size, you'll have to install Pepakura.
-Then, open my file and go to:
+The elephant is around 25 inches long from head to trunk (when printed on letter sized paper).

 Step 1: Stuff You'll Need